Inference using Anthropic Messages API

 Prompt caching – Cache frequently used context to reduce latency and cost.

-For the full Messages API request and response format, including all parameters and features, see Anthropic Claude Messages API.
+For the full Messages API request and response field reference, see Request and Response.